 - What it does: filters plasma to reduce circulating inflammatory proteins, autoantibodies and some protein-bound plasma components.

-- What the evidence suggests: small human studies show improved inflammatory and proteomic markers; a 2025 controlled trial reported biological-age improvements, but larger trials are still needed.
+- What the evidence suggests: small human studies show improved inflammatory and proteomic markers; one 2025 controlled trial reported biological-age improvements, while another healthy-donor trial did not show epigenetic rejuvenation.

 - Who may benefit: people with elevated inflammation, immune dysregulation, autoantibodies or relevant environmental exposure — only after medical screening.